Skip to Content

 • Other reasons allowed by law

-When significant issues arise over the appointment of a fiduciary, or his or handling of estate affairs, such issues do not usually resolve as the estate administration process unfolds.
-Because the probate process is designed to quickly settle an estate (typically in six months) seeking experienced legal help from a Cleveland probate attorney is best done as early in the process as possible.
+When significant issues arise over the appointment of a fiduciary, or his or her handling of estate affairs, such issues do not usually resolve as the estate administration process unfolds.
+Because the probate process is designed to quickly settle an estate (typically in six months), seeking experienced legal help from a Cleveland probate attorney is best done as early in the process as possible.
 The time to contest the court’s decisions is not after you have become dissatisfied with the outcome.
-Daniel McGowan represents clients in probate and estate matters throughout the Cleveland area, including Lakewood, Rocky River, Fairview Park, Shaker Heights, Cleveland Heights, South Euclid, East Cleveland, Linndale, Brooklyn, Parma, Brook Park.
-Newburgh Heights, Cuyahoga Heights, Brooklyn Heights, Warrensville Heights, Maple Heights, Garfield Heights, Bratenahl and Euclid.
-Call 216-242-6054 today for a free and confidential consultation.
+Daniel McGowan represents clients in probate and estate matters throughout the Cleveland area, including Lakewood, Rocky River, Fairview Park, Shaker Heights, Cleveland Heights, South Euclid, East Cleveland, Linndale, Brooklyn, Parma, and Brook Park.
+Newburgh Heights, Cuyahoga Heights, Brooklyn Heights, Warrensville Heights, Maple Heights, Garfield Heights, Bratenahl, and Euclid.

 Yes, it is possible to change your fiduciary after they have been appointed, but it requires legal proceedings.
 You must demonstrate valid reasons for the change, such as the fiduciary’s inability to perform their duties or a breach of trust.
 Consulting with an attorney can help you navigate the process and ensure that the transition is handled smoothly.
 We at McGowan Law Firm are here to help you with the legal steps to appoint a new fiduciary.